vtsykun/packeton/docs/oauth2/github-oauth.md

                 client_secret: 'xxx'
 ```

 Now go to Packeton integration page and click Install Integration.
-You will see list of available integrations and its Redirect Urls
+You will see a list of available integrations and its Redirect Urls

-Click to Connect to set up oauth2 credentials
+Click to `Connect` to set up oauth2 credentials.

 [![Groups](../img/github-connect.png)](../img/github-connect.png)